dskill/painting-ref-tool/README.md

 The original library used Dynamsoft Document Viewer (DDV), a powerful commercial document management SDK with licensing requirements.
 While DDV provides comprehensive features for document workflows (multi-page management, annotations, OCR integration, etc.), this painting reference tool only needed live camera preview and real-time border detection overlay.

 The non-commercial core document detection algorithm from the original library (the `DocumentScanner` class) is still used in this project.

-## Credits

-Originally based on [opencvjs-document-scanner](https://github.com/tony-xlh/opencvjs-document-scanner) by tony-xlh, transformed into a specialized painting reference alignment tool.